MonikaTworek/Crystal-Reign/README.md

 There are 2 types of weapons: fast (weaker) and powerful (slower).
 Powerful bullets destroy appropriate objects and create and expanding sphere, which represents the area possible to freeze.
 The sphere fades shortly after collision.
 It doesn't affect player nor bots.

 ## Download
-The game is in CrystalReign.zip.
+Current release can be downloaded from [CrystalReign.zip](CrystalReign.zip).
 Extract the archive and run build.exe.

 ## Controls
 * WASD - move